axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/reference-filters/filter-tags/_index.md

 | --------- | --- |
 | Synopsis: | tag |

 *Description:* Select messages labeled with the specified tag.
 Every message automatically has the tag of its source in `.source.<id_of_the_source_statement>` format.
-This option is available only in `syslog-ng` 3.1 and later.
+This option is available only in AxoSyslog 3.1 and later.

 ## Example: Adding tags and filtering messages with tags {#example-tags-filtering}